ReeseHatfield/karma/README.md

 </p>

 ## What is KARMA?
 KARMA is a large language model (LLM) internal knowledge-based fact crawler.
-KARMA is a dynamic system that can crawl semantically related concepts in a LLM.
+KARMA is a dynamic system that can crawl semantically related concepts in an LLM.
 Facts are checked verified against existing an knowledge base, using the WikiData API.
 KARMA will walk through facts about a given topic, dynamically selecting new facts based on the LLMs perceived relationship to one another.

 ## Examples
 <p align="center">